Marcus-Boni/React-Next-Template/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Getting started

-The best way to start with this template is using <code>create-next-app</code>.

-npx create-next-app project-name -e https://github.com/Marcus-Boni/React-Next-Template

-If you prefer you can clone this repository and run the following commands inside the project folder:

-<code>npm install</code> or <code>yarn</code>;
-<code>yarn dev</code>;
-To view the project open <code>http://localhost:3000</code>.

 <hr/>
 <p>Made with ❤ by Marcus-Boni</p>